Jared Purton: Death

 In December 2009, Purton was struck from behind while in his car by a speeding drunk driver.
 Purton was killed instantly.
 A memorial service for Purton was held at La Jolla Shores where over 300 people attended.
 A second memorial service was later held in his home town of Melbourne where over 500 people attended the Salvation Army Hall in Camberwell, Victoria.
 Many people wore green to the memorial service, which was Purton's favourite colour.

 Legacy

 Since his death, the Jared F. Purton Foundation was set up in Purton's memory to promote local volunteerism and create positive changes in the San Diego community.
 Since 2010, a 5K Charity Run/Walk around Mission Beach, San Diego has been held every October.

 The Scripps Research postdoctoral group Society of Fellows also created the Jared Purton Award "in loving memory of our esteemed colleague".
 The prize is awarded annually as part of the group's research symposium to individuals who excel in the field of immunology.

 The Monash University Department of Immunology and Pathology established the Jared Purton Prize in Immunology in 2010.
 This award is offered to the top undergraduate Bachelor of Science or Biomedical Science student undertaking immunology as their major field of study.

+The Australian and New Zealand Society for Immunology offers an annual Jared Purton - ASI Award to recognise and further advance the research of early-mid career immunologists at a critical point in their career.
+The prize money for First and Second prizes is generously donated by Jared's parents.